Azure/osdu-developer/docs/tutorials.md

 # How to deploy and test with Azure Cloud Shell

-This tutorial describe how to deploy OSDU and then test OSDU services using the Azure Cloud Shell
+This tutorial describe how to deploy and test the OSDU services using the Azure Cloud Shell.

 ### 1. Prepare your Cloud Shell Environment